The fourteen full-time faculty members of the Department of Journalism are leaders in journalism education, research and practice.

 Professor Viola teaches courses in broadcast news writing, TV news reporting and journalism law.
 She has many years experience in TV news reporting.
 She began her journalism career in print, as a reporter for the Germantown Courier.
 Later she worked as a writer for KYW-TV Eyewitness News (now CBS-3), then became the Associate Producer of the first Ten O’Clock News in this market at Fox-29.
 While at Fox-29 she was part of the team that expanded the evening broadcast to one hour, and produced a weekend news show.
 She was part of the Emmy-Award-winning team that covered the fire at the Meridian Building, one of the worst fires in Philadelphia history.
 Read Professor Viola’s full profile.

-Professor Washington teaches courses in news reporting, investigative reporting, and journalism law.
-He has many years’ experience as an investigative reporter.
-He is the author of the book Black Judges on Justice: Perspectives from the Bench.
+Professor Washington teaches courses in news writing, investigative reporting, journalism law and multi-media reporting.
+He has many years’ experience as an investigative reporter, commentary writer and newsroom manager.
+His writing/research specialty involves the criminal justice system and societal inequities.
+A recipient of awards for his journalism and teaching, Washington has directed study abroad programs in London and South Africa.
+He is the author of news articles, book chapters and the book Black Judges on Justice: Perspectives from the Bench.
 Read Professor Washington’s full profile.